-Employment opportunities in the sector can be grouped into:
+Careers in the environmental sector can be split into two groups:

 There are also many land and animal-related careers, including: